sk00t3r/debian-install-ionqt/README.md

 # debian-install-ionqt
-Install Ion-QT Wallet on Debian
+Install Ion-QT Wallet

-Script to run, ideally just after setting up a new server or desktop, to automatically setup ion-qt.
+Script to run, ideally just after setting up a new server or desktop, to automatically setup ion-qt, execute the below in terminal:

 sudo apt-get install git -y